 When we arrived at the entrance to Valle de Cocora, we said thanks and goodbye to Juan and walked up the path.
 On both sides there are recreational facilities with restaurants, activities, pony rides for kids, and camping.

 From the entrance, we were able to see the valley filled with the tall wax palms.
-They grow an average of 50m tall.
-They’re protected by the Colombian government.
+The tallest species of palms in the world, they grow an average of 50m tall but unfortunately will be extinct because of animals eating their seedlings.
+The palms are protected by the Colombian government.
 It’s illegal to cut them down or harm them in any way.